myeongsuseong/myeongsuseong.github.io/_pages/about.md

 News
 ======
-* Biomedical Spectroscopy, Imaing, and Therapeutics Group (BSIT) is launched on August bb, 2023.
+* Biomedical Signal, Imaging, and Therapeutics Laboratory (BSIT) is launched on August bb, 2023.

 * Dr. Myeongsu Seong joins Department of Mechatronics and Robotics, School of Advanced Technology, Xi'an Jiaotong-Liverpool University (XJTLU) as an Assistant Professor on August aa, 2023.